lauracarpaciu/Work/README.md

 ## Adding data
 <br>
 <br>
-There are some techniques for augmenting text data that you can try on your dataset (such as synonym replacement, random insertion, random swap, and random deletion).
-Just remember to only augment the training set, and not the dev and test sets.
+There are some techniques for augmenting text data (such as synonym replacement, random insertion, random swap, and random deletion).

 <a id='Modify the Model Parameters'></a>
 ## Modify the Model Parameters